-House Bill 1599 (2019) expanded the ways in which Washington students can develop their course plan and show their preparation for a meaningful first step after high school.
 In combination with a robust career and college exploration and planning process (the HSBP) and quality instruction, completing a Graduation Pathway helps prepare students for their postsecondary goals.
-HB 1599 requires all students to complete at least one graduation pathway, in alignment with their HSBP, tograduate.
-All graduation pathways are available for all students.
+RCW 28A.655.250 requires all students to complete at least one graduation pathway, in alignment with their HSBP, to graduate.